 Important information for applicants

-Select a major to review the lower division minimum requirements on assist.org
+2-year California Community College transfer applicants: review the lower division minimum requirements on assist.org

 IGETC - Intersegmental General Education Transfer Curriculum